 Still, while Stockholm isn’t that cold in the winter, it’s likely that you’ll want to spend some of your time indoors warming up and exploring the museums and indoor markets.

-If you have a few days in Stockholm, it makes the most sense to buy a Stockholm Pass.
+If you have a few days in Stockholm, it makes the most sense to buy a Stockholm Go City Pass.

-This gives you unlimited access to most museums and public transportation and allows you to skip the lines at popular attractions (although admittedly, one of the perks of visiting Stockholm in winter is the lack of other tourists!).
+This gives you unlimited access to most museums and public transportation and allows you to skip the lines at popular attractions.

 Stroll through the Christmas Markets in Stockholm

-The Christmas lights and cheer somehow make the snowy, dark days feel a little brighter!
+The Christmas lights and cheer somehow make the snowy, dark Swedish days feel a little brighter!

-Experience a genuine Stockholm winter by visiting the Christmas Market in the heart of the Old Town, Gamla Stan.
+Enjoy a genuine Stockholm winter experience by visiting the most charming Christmas Market in the city, in the Stortorget (Big Square) in the heart of the Old Town of Gamla Stan.

-Browse through the adorable red stalls that sell Christmas crafts and ornaments, as well as Swedish food and hot mulled wine.
+Here, you can nrowse through the adorable red-painted wooden stalls that sell Christmas crafts and ornaments, as well as Swedish food and hot mulled wine.